Master of Science in Information Systems

 Graduate Student Learning Outcomes (SLOs)

-- demonstrate knowledge of a core of IS management and technology knowledge,
+- demonstrate analytical thinking and knowledge of a core of IS management and technology knowledge,

 The College's new MSIS express path program allows students to earn their undergraduate degree in any field in four years and their MSIS in just one additional year of study.
 When they graduate, our alumni are distinguished by their ability to lead and to tackle complex issues as they respond to the needs of an ever-changing world.